NurzhanKartayev/task/README.md

     4.3 Employees can view their tasks only related to them(except admin)<br/>
     4.4 Deleting and editing a task (for the task creator or admin)<br/>
 5. If a deadline is running out of time the app will send the notifications in an hour to the email of user

-For that you need to configure main mail, I leave the instructions below.

 In this project I use Docker for building the project, Postgres as Database, Redis as a message broker, and Celery as a task queue.